01 Boiling to Freeze#

 Preparation#

 The vacuum pump is connected to the cylinder.
-One rim of the cylinder is greased with vacuum grease and then one of the square transparent end caps is pressed to the cylinder.
-This makes the bottom of the assembly.
-Also the upper rim of the cylinder is greased.
-Next the small table is placed inside the cylinder.
+One rim of the cylinder is greased with vacuum grease, and then one of the square transparent end caps is pressed to the cylinder, creating the bottom of the assembly.
+The upper rim of the cylinder is also greased, after which the small table is placed inside the cylinder.

 Preparation#

-By means of a dripper a large drop of water is put down on the table top.
-The second transparent end cap is put on top of the cylinder en pressed down.
-The assembly is ready now (see Figure 401) and the camera is focussed on the drop of water.
+Using a dripper, a large drop of water is deposited on the tabletop.
+The second transparent end cap is put on top of the cylinder and pressed down.
+The assembly is ready now (see Figure 410) and the camera is focused on the drop of water.

-The pump is switched on.
-Almost immediately a vigorous boiling is observed.
+The pump is switched on, after which vigorous boiling can be immediately observed.

-Then after some time suddenly the drop of water turns opaque (see Figure 402)
+Then, after some time, suddenly the drop of water turns opaque (see Figure 411)

-We stop the pump, remove the upper transparent cap and with a small stick we shift the frozen drop across the table, to show the audience that the drop is solid.
+We stop the pump, remove the upper transparent cap, and shift the frozen drop across the table using a small stick.
+This shows the audience that the drop is solid.

 Explanation#

-When the pump is switched on the water starts boiling because of the low pressure.
-This boiling is vigorously because of the fast drop in pressure.
+When the pump is switched on, the water starts boiling due to the low pressure.
+This boiling is vigorous due to the fast drop in pressure.

-During the process of boiling and evaporation the drop of water looses heat and its temperature decreases.
-Because the small table top is very clean, the drop of water even becomes supercooled; it reaches a temperature below the freezing point of \(0^{\circ} \mathrm{C}\).
-At that low temperature it suddenly freezes.
+During the process of boiling and evaporation, the drop of water loses heat and its temperature decreases.
+Because the small tabletop is very clean, the drop of water even becomes supercooled; it reaches a temperature below its freezing point of \(0^{\circ} \mathrm{C}\), at which it suddenly freezes.